-- · Retail customer segment
+- Retail customer segment

 - 1) 30 days past due in continuity at the date of assessment;

-- 2) FBE PE status.
+- 2) FBE PE status and

+- 3) Deceased clients.

 FBE PE status designates forborne performing loans/receivables where contractual terms of the loans have been changed but not due to the deterioration of the borrower's financial situation.